Levan Varshalomidze: Government of Adjara

 On 30 October 2012, following the defeat of Saakashvili-led United National Movement party in the nationwide and regional legislative elections in favor of the opposition Bidzina Ivanishvili – Georgian Dream coalition, the Supreme Council of Adjara elected Archil Khabadze, a candidate nominated by Georgia's new Prime Minister Bidzina Ivanishvili, as the new head of Adjara's government.
 Varshalomidze became the leader of a regional cell of the now-opposition United National Movement party.

 Post-2012

 After his retirement from government, Levan Varshalomidze founded the LVP Project Management and Consulting company.
 In 2015, Varshalomidze became an adviser to the Ukrainian President Petro Poroshenko and led a team of Georgian experts, aiming at facilitating reforms in Ukraine.
 He returned to Adjara in July 2016 and launched a campaign for the upcoming regional and national legislative elections scheduled for October 8.

+On March 18, 2025, Varshalomidze was detained in Kazakhstan, while crossing the border.
+According to Unity – National Movement representative Levan Bezhashvili, Varshalomidze now faces "a risk of extradition" to Russia, as he was indicted in the country before for political consulting with the Government of Ukraine.